-The office of Multicultural Student Affairs supports the academic success of students of color, LGBT, international, and male students at Erikson Institute.
+The office of Multicultural Student Affairs supports the academic success of students of color, LGBTQ, international, and male students at Erikson Institute.
 Its programs, services, and networking events focus on enriching students’ experiences and encouraging cross-cultural dialogue on campus.

 Multicultural Student Affairs works closely with faculty, staff, and alumni to continually support African American, Asian American, Latina/o, Native American, lesbian, gay, bisexual, transgender, international and male students.
 Throughout the school year, there are a variety of events focused on multicultural student affairs and social justice.

 Services for students with disabilities

 Erikson is committed to extending its educational opportunities to all students and to compliance with all federal, state, and local laws regarding accommodation of the disabled.
 Prospective or enrolled students with disabilities should contact the vice president for administration and enrollment as soon as possible to request accommodation.

 Edward Neisser Library